Influencing Humans to Conform to Preference Models for RLHF: The regret preference model

 \subsection{Intuition behind the regret preference model}

-Recall that, from Equation \ref{eq:segmentregretdet}, the deterministic regret of a segment is given by $regret_d(\sigma | \tilde{r}) = \valstart{}{\tilde{r}} - (\partret{}{\tilde{r}} + \valend{}{\tilde{r}}$.
-Deterministic regret quantifies the extent to which a segment diminishes expected return from $\valstart{}{{\tilde{r}}}$.
+Regret quantifies the extent to which a segment diminishes expected return from $\valstart{}{{\tilde{r}}}$.
 An optimal segment $\sigma^*$ has 0 regret, while a suboptimal segment $\sigma^{\neg *}$ has positive regret.
 When two segments have deterministic transitions, end in terminal states, and share the same starting state, this regret preference model is equivalent to the partial return preference model: $P_{regret}(\cdot|\tilde{r}) = P_{\Sigma_r}(\cdot|\tilde{r})$.
 Conceptually, the partial return preference model assumes that preferences are determined solely by the reward-yielding outcomes \textit{within} the segments, whereas the regret preference model bases preferences on how much the segments deviate from optimal behavior.